 Seaford Community Garden.

-I find myself in many conversations with people saying how they would love to get involved in growing with other people, maybe because they would like to learn how to grow food from others or they haven’t got much time or space to grow their own.
-They would also like to do this close to home so they can pop there for a short time, they don’t want to use their car or as a way to get to know their neighbours.
+All over the country, people are joining together to grow food.
+Maybe because they would like to learn how to grow food from others or they haven’t got much time or space to grow their own.
+Some like to do this in a space close to their home so they can pop there for a short time, they don’t want to use their car or as a way to get to know their neighbours.

 A community Garden on a corner of Stanford Ave, Brighton.